Pacific bonito

-Species description

 Pacific bonito, Sarda lineolata, is a marine species of bonito that is a game fighter but not highly thought of as a food fish.
 Sarda lineolata was thought to be a subspecies of Sarda chiliensis due to the large separation in their range.
 However, genetic analysis has shown that they are likely the same species.
 This fish has been mostly found schooling in the open ocean and live up to depths of 110 meters.

 It is colored blue to violet above, with metallic luster becoming silvery ventrally.
 It has ten or eleven stripes on its back running obliquely from the dorsum forward, and fifteen or more rakers below the angle on the first gill.
 The first dorsal fin is contiguous with the second and longer than the head.
 The caudal peduncle is slender, and the body entirely scaled.
 It has no teeth on the vomer.
 It has a small keel on either side of the median keel on the sides of the caudal peduncle, and six to eight finlets on the dorsal and ventral surfaces of the caudal peduncle.
 The maximum length is about 40 inches and weight 25 pounds.
 Females are larger than males at maturity at around 55 cm vs 50 cm.
 However, males reach maturity around two years sooner.
 There are no external differences between males and females of any Sarda.

 When off the California coast, it is easy to identify these fish because they are the only tuna-like fish in this area that have dark slanted stripes on their dorsal side.